uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 These fields identify scripts to be run when certain events occur:

-* field ``installers`` is processed when the app or accessory is installed;
+* field ``installers`` is processed when the app or accessory is deployed;
-* field ``uninstallers`` is processed when the app or accessory is uninstalled;
+* field ``uninstallers`` is processed when the app or accessory is undeployed;
-* field ``upgraders`` is processed after an app or accessory has been installed and data has been restored that potentially must be migrated to work with the installed version of the app or accessory.
+* field ``upgraders`` is processed after an app or accessory has been deployed and data has been restored that potentially must be migrated to work with the current version of the app or accessory.

-Note that during software upgrades, install and uninstall events may occur as well.
+Note that during software upgrades, deployment and undeployment may occur as well.

 Each of these fields points to an array.
 Each of the elements in the array is a separate script that will be run in the sequence listed.